The Lorentz Group with Dual-Translations and the Conformal Group: Rotations/Boosts; the Setup for Translations

 For a transformation near the identity, $\Lambda_{\mu\nu}$ = $\eta_{\mu\nu} + \omega_{\mu\nu}$ with $\mid \omega_{\mu\nu}\mid \; \ll 1 ,$ only low powers of ${\bf{J}}^{\rho \sigma}$ contribute significantly.
 Keeping just the terms linear in ${\bf{J}}^{\rho \sigma}$ implies, by (\ref{expwJ}) and (\ref{LambdaVector}), the commutation relation between an angular momentum matrix and a vector matrix,

 These equations can be solved for the matrices ${\bf{V}}^{\mu}$ given the matrices ${\bf{J}}^{\mu \nu}.$

 Suppose the ${\bf{J}}^{\mu \nu}$ angular momentum matrices represent an irreducible Lorentz representation with spin $(A,B),$ with $2A$ and $2B$ non-negative integers.
 When one solves (\ref{commJV}) for ${\bf{V}}^{\mu}$, one finds only the trivial solution ${\bf{V}}^{\mu}$ = 0.
-Irreducible Lorentz reps don't work.
+Irreducible Lorentz reps don't give vector matrices.

-To have non-trivial vector matrices ${\bf{V}}^{\mu},$ one must combine at least two irreducible reps, $(A,B)\oplus(C,D)$ with ``linked,'' spins,\cite{Lyubarskii,S1} where `linked' means
+To have non-trivial vector matrices ${\bf{V}}^{\mu},$ one must combine at least two irreducible reps, $(A,B)\oplus(C,D)$ with ``linked,'' spins, where `linked' means \cite{Lyubarskii,S1}

 Solutions of (\ref{commJV}) for the vector matrices ${\bf{V}}^{\mu}$ in each of the four cases of $\pm$ sign choices are given in the Appendix.

 For the rep detailed in the Appendix, or by applying a suitable similarity transformation to some other rep, the angular momentum matrices and vector matrices are conveniently organized into block-matrix form,